altwohill/altwohill.github.io/_posts/2018-05-06-SilverStripe-React-GraphQL.md

 ## Simplify deployment ##

-There's probably something a lot smarter that you could do here, but I was in a hurry to ship and couldn't deal with parsing map files :P
+There's probably something a lot smarter that you could do here, but I was in a hurry to ship and couldn't deal with parsing map files 😜

-Instead, I hacked the build script in `package.json` to move my files to static names.
+Instead, I hacked the build script in `package.json` to move my files to static names:

 ```json